MiltonBalaOfficial/IncreaseAndDecreasePageDimensions/README.md

 # IncreaseAndDecreasePageDimensions

 Extend your page!
 Now you can increase/decrease the page dimensions for a single page or for all the pages.
-It also works for the document having pdf background.
+It also works for the documents having pdf background.

 ## Installation Steps